timoffex/pygame-asteroids/README.md

 * it doesn't have scaling (because pygame doesn't make it easy to scale images)

 A transform can have a parent transform.
 Changes to a parent transform also move all descendant transforms.
-This allows defining a transform relative to another transform, which is useful for making sprites exist at an offset from their main object.
+This allows defining a transform that is always at some offset relative to another transform.

 ## GameObject